minhloc29/GNBG-Test/README.md

 The format of the *f_x_params.txt* should be:
 * 31 parameter vectors of best-found solutions (dimensions separated by a comma ,) - one for each run on a separate line
 * example for a 5D problem in [f_x_params.txt](f_x_params.txt)

+## Rules

+* You can fine-tune the algorithm parameters but the values have to be consistent across the whole benchmark
+* No modification of the benchmark is allowed
+* The benchmark has to be treated as a blackbox

 ## Evaluation criteria